tiancongli/littlepay/readme.md

 ## Features
 - **Taps Reading**: Read and parse tap events from a CSV file.
-- **Trip Generation**: Create and export trips from tap-on and tap-off events.
+- **Trip Generation**: Create trips from tap events.
 - **Charge Calculation**: Calculate the cost of each trip based on predefined fare rules.
 - **Trip Status Handling**: Mark trips as completed, incomplete, or cancelled based on the tap events.
+- **CSV Utility**: General CSV import and export functionality to handle different types of data.

 ## Assumptions
 - The tap events recorded in the `taps.csv` file are in increasing order by `DateTimeUTC`.